-St. Olaf College, through International and Off-Campus Studies, creates and provides programs that serve the mission of the College at sites in the United States and abroad.
-These programs are characterized by the integration of academic and experiential education.
-The experiential component of these programs amplifies and extends the liberal learning that occurs on campus and enhances students' global perspective by helping them encounter and understand changes confronting our world in a context of global community and world citizenship.
+St. Olaf College, through International and Off-Campus Studies, creates and provides off-campus study programs that serve the mission of the College at sites in the United States and abroad.
+These programs integrate academic and experiential education.
+The experiential component of these programs amplifies and extends the liberal arts learning that occurs on campus and enhances students' global engagement.

-Each off-campus offering has a program advisor.
+The International and Off-Campus Studies Office advises St. Olaf students on selecting a program, financial aid and scholarships, and preparing to study off-campus.
+Each off-campus program also has a program advisor.
 Program advisors are St. Olaf faculty members who are particularly well qualified to offer academic advice on specific programs.

 Policies and Procedures